HenriqueNPinho/FEUP-LBAW/er.md

 ## Revision history

-Changes made to the first submission:
+No changes were made to this document, since this is our first delivery.
-1. Item 1
-1. ...

 ***
 GROUP2151, 26/10/2021